-Over the past 10 years I’ve created many businesses; some have lost a lot of money, others made a lot of money, and a few have made TONS of money.
-Do you know the number 1 reason why some of my businesses did well while others didn’t?
-It wasn’t luck… it was experience.
+Over the past ten years, I’ve created many businesses.
+Some lost a lot of money; others made a lot of money; and a few have made TONS of money.
+Do you know the number one reason why some of my businesses did well while others didn’t?
+It wasn’t luck.
+It was experience.

 Here are the 6 tactics that will supercharge your business and take it to the next level.

 Do you hate how unproductive team meetings are?
 Don’t worry, I’ve figured out how to make them productive.
 Every Monday morning, I have a meeting with my team to figure out one thing we could do to increase our revenue.
 Then we agree that within 24 hours it has to be implemented.
 Every Friday, we have another meeting to discuss the results.